Tax Lien & Levy Relief

 If you have received a Notice of Intent to Levy, act now.
 Give our experts a call immediately at 888-898-BEAT.

 Innocent Spouse Relief

-If your spouse has an outstanding debt or a federal tax and you file your taxes using the Married-Filing-Joint tax status, the Internal Revenue Service (IRS) can apply your joint refund to an outstanding debt obligation, which is defined as an “offset”.
-Additionally, the IRS can commence a collection action against you for the outstanding debt or federal tax.
-These debts can include but are not limited to child support, spousal support, or a federal debt (e.g., student loans).
+If your spouse has an outstanding tax issue or a federal tax and you file your taxes using the Married-Filing-Joint tax status, the Internal Revenue Service (IRS) can apply your joint refund to an outstanding taxes owed, which is defined as an “offset”.
+Additionally, the IRS can commence a collection action against you for the outstanding tax owed or federal tax.
+These tax liabilities can include but are not limited to child support, spousal support, or a federal tax issue (e.g., student loans).
 If you are not legally responsible for the past-due amount, you may be entitled to request relief from a joint liability, depending on the facts of the situation.